bradneymkhwanazi/bradneymkhwanazi/README.md

 - 👋 Hi, I’m @bradneymkhwanazi
 - 🌱 I’m a Linux Administrator
-- 💞️ I’m looking to collaborate on ...
-Python projects
-- 📫 How to reach me ... @brad_mkhwanazi on twitter
+- 📫 How to reach me ... @ibmkhwanazi on twitter

 <!---
 bradneymkhwanazi/bradneymkhwanazi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.